Year of Publication

 The results of my analysis indicate that the differences in amounts of property tax collections between twenty five localities have been reduced since the program was introduced in 2008.
 In addition, the index of financial capacity, SFNSI, was improved in poorer localities over the duration of the study.
 In respect to wealthier localities, net contributors to the pool sources, the SFNSIs have decreased by a minimal amount.

 Kwon, Sun Ki, "The Impact of the Shared Property Tax System on the Localities' Fiscal Capacity" (2012).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 70.